SilentCicero/meteor-pocketbook/README.md

 ## Signing Transactions (in-browser)

 Because PocketBook is built with ethereumjs-accounts, you may use the <a href="https://github.com/ConsenSys/hooked-web3-provider">HookedWeb3Provider</a> to do in-browser account signing with your PocketBook accounts.

+You can install the HookedWeb3Provider in meteor, by using my package here:

+    $ meteor add silentcicero:hooked-web3-provider

 ## Components